TIP Number #1

 In recent workshops with senior leadership team of building development company and a senior leadership team of a major International pharmaceutical company.
 Several individuals in each group disagreed with the notion that “type does not change”.

-It required a gentle explanation of type development and some relevant examples that raised their awareness of using a preference tool.
+Requiring a gentle explanation of type development and some relevant examples that raised their awareness of using a preference tool.
 Also coupled with using team building activities and fun communication games, we were able to allow the participants to discover for themselves how other people use different preferences and the value of this.

 TIP Number #2